Consumer Diary: Cat Litter Box Order, Food Hacks

 • To keep bread from mold put a celery stalk in the bag and seal.
 It should keep bread mold-free for weeks.
 I did put a celery stalk in a loaf.
 I’ll see if that keeps the bread fresh for longer than usual.

 • Wrap banana stems tightly with a plastic bag.
-That’s kept these bananas from fully ripening for two weeks.
+That’s kept my bananas from turning inedible for a week.

-• When cutting a cake, flip a pair of tongs and slice the cake with the open ends out for neat slices.
+• When serving a cake, use a pair of tongs to slice the cake with the open ends out for neat V-shaped slices.

 • Cut a watermelon with large vertical V shapes.
 Makes it easy to share pieces.